oskarth/covcred/_posts/2020-04-12-who-travel-restrictions.md

 date:   2020-04-11 17:17:31 +0800
 permalink: /who-travel-restrictions
 tags: [claim, WHO, travel-restrictions]
-summary: WHO vs Norman, Yaneer and Taleb on travel restrictions and systemic risk, with a case study of Taiwan.
+summary: WHO vs Norman, Bar-Yam and Taleb on travel restrictions and systemic risk, with a case study of Taiwan.
 ---

 WHO vs Norman, Yaneer and Taleb on travel restrictions and systemic risk, with a case study of Taiwan.